axel-op/dart-package-analyzer/README.md

 ### Using the scores in your workflow

-The health score and the maintenance scores are set as outputs of this action.
+The health score and the maintenance score are set as outputs of this action.
 If you [set an id for the step of this action](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#jobsjob_idsteps), you can use these outputs in the next steps of your workflow, as illustrated in this example:

 ```yml
 name: Example workflow